DevCloud-2025/voting-app-microservice/terraform-eks/README.md

 ### Connect Terraform with AWS

-Its very easy to connect Terraform with AWS.
+Its very easy to connect  terraform with AWS.
 Run `aws configure` command and provide the AWS Security credentials as shown in the video.

 ### Configuration